BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Dreams are the touchstones of our characters. – Henry David Thoreau
+ Through selfless service, you will always be fruitful and find the fulfillment of your desires. – Bhagavad Gita